+In addition to the annual assessment authorized above, the Board may levy a special assessment against a Lot or Lots from time to time.
+Such special assessments shall be subject to the following limitations:

+In an amount up to 50% of the annual assessment, for unforeseen emergency expenses necessary for health, safety, or access, such as cleanup of storm damage or emergency repairs to shared infrastructure which are the responsibility of the Association herein; or

+Any other special assessment authorized in this Declaration; or

+Expenses legally mandated by court order, settlement, or governmental authority.

-In addition to the annual assessment authorized above, the Board may levy a special assessment against all Lots from time to time to cover unbudgeted expenses or expenses in excess of those budgeted, including, without limitation, the costs of any repair, replacement or repaving of capital improvements, including roads.
-Such special assessment shall be approved at a meeting of the Board and shall become effective upon approval by the Board; provided that any special assessment levied to fund the acquisition or construction of additional capital improvements may not be levied without the approval of at least fifty-one percent (51%) of the votes of Owners of Lots voting in person or by proxy at a meeting duly called for this purpose.
-Any special assessment levied by the Board pursuant to the provisions of this Section 5.06 shall be levied equally at a uniform rate among all Lots and shall be payable at such times and such installments as the Board shall determine.
+Such special assessments meeting these criteria must be approved at a meeting of the Board and become effective upon that approval.
+Special assessments may not be levied for predictable or planned expenses, including but not limited to road repaving or maintenance, which must be included in annual operating or reserve budgets.
+All special assessments shall be levied equally at a uniform rate among all Lots and shall be payable at such times and in such installments as the Board determines.

 5.07.
 Assessment as Remedy.
-After notice and opportunity for hearing, the Board, without the vote or written consent of Members, may levy a special assessment against an Owner as a remedy to reimburse the Association for costs and reasonable attorneys’ fees incurred in bringing the Owner or his or her Lot into compliance with the provisions of the Management Documents.
+After notice and opportunity for hearing, the Board, without the vote or written consent of Members, may levy a special assessment against an Owner as a remedy to reimburse the Association for costs and reasonable attorneys’ fees incurred in bringing the Owner or his or her Lot into compliance with the provisions of this Declaration and any Management Documents.

 5.08.
 Suspension of Privileges.
-The Association, after notice and opportunity for hearing, may suspend privileges or services provided by the Association (except rights of access to Lots) during any period that assessments or other amounts due and owing to the Association remain unpaid for a period of thirty days or longer.
+The Association, after notice and opportunity for hearing, may suspend privileges or services provided by the Association to such Owner (except rights of access to Lots) during any period that assessments or other amounts due and owing to the Association remain unpaid for a period of thirty days or longer.

 5.09.
 Allocation of Assessments.
 Except as otherwise provided in this Declaration or the Act, all regular and special assessments shall be levied equally against all Lots.